 We ensure that people are able to improve their socio-economic status by creating pathways to in-demand jobs with potential for advancement, and empowering them to better manage their money and get on more solid financial ground.

 Giving the Homeless a Helping HandA healthy meal, warm bed and roof over your head is something many of us take for granted.
 For the 12,000 individuals in Washington, D.C., who are living without a home, that’s not the case.
-In their fight to give residents the building blocks for a good quality of life, United Way of the National Capital Area hosted Project Homeless Connect in October, an annual event that unites community volunteers and services for individuals and families experiencing homelessness.
-From medical and dental care, to haircuts and healthy meals, United Way and more than 300 volunteers supported 357 individuals experiencing homelessness in the region.
+In their fight to give residents the building blocks for a good quality of life, United Way of the National Capital Area hosted Project Homeless Connect, an annual event that unites community volunteers and services for individuals and families experiencing homelessness.
+From medical and dental care, to haircuts and healthy meals, United Way and hundreds of volunteers have helped more than 1,500 individuals experiencing homelessness in the region.
 Project Homeless Connect is one of the many ways United Way is fighting for financial stability for everyone.

 Fort Lauderdale, Florida